General Terms and Conditions of the Career & Corporate Services Center of the University of St.Gallen

 In order to receive CSC services, users must be registered on the career platform and have created a profile.
 There is no legal claim of the user to the activation of the profile by the CSC.

-The conclusion of a contract for a career event takes place by applying for one.
+The conclusion of a contract for a recruitment event takes place by applying for one.

-The CSC may cancel or postpone a career event for good cause.
+The CSC may cancel or postpone services for good cause.
 The user will be notified immediately and informed about alternative offers.
-The CSC may terminate the contract without notice if the user breaches the obligations under Article 11.
+The CSC may terminate the contract without notice if the user breaches the obligations under Article 10.

 The user undertakes to pay a fee for the paid services (see Article 5 above).